delphidabbler/htmlres/Docs/ReadMe.txt

 demonstration code that illustrates how to use the compiler.
 The files, relative to the installation folder, are:

-  HTMLRes.exe – the HTML resource compiler.
+  HTMLRes.exe ï¿½ the HTML resource compiler.

-  Demo\ sub folder – contains the following demo files:
+  Demo\ sub folder ï¿½ contains the following demo files:
-    arrow.gif – GIF file displayed on index.html.
+    arrow.gif ï¿½ GIF file displayed on index.html.
-    Demo.hmfst – manifest file listing all demo files to be compiled by HTMLRes.
+    Demo.hmfst ï¿½ manifest file listing all demo files to be compiled by HTMLRes.
-    DemoReadMe.txt – ReadMe file for demo code.
+    DemoReadMe.txt ï¿½ ReadMe file for demo code.
 Please read before using the demo code.
-    HTMLLib.dpr – Delphi project file for a resource only DLL. index.html – main demo HTML page.
+    HTMLLib.dpr ï¿½ Delphi project file for a resource only DLL. index.html ï¿½ main demo HTML page.
-    page2.html – secindary demo HTML page.
+    page2.html ï¿½ secindary demo HTML page.
-    style.css – demo style sheet used by HTML pages.
+    style.css ï¿½ demo style sheet used by HTML pages.

-  Docs\ sub folder – contains program documentation:
+  Docs\ sub folder ï¿½ contains program documentation:
-    ChangeLog.txt – the program's update history.
+    ChangeLog.txt ï¿½ the program's update history.
-    License.txt – the program's license.
+    License.txt ï¿½ the program's license.
-    ReadMe.txt – contains important install and other information.
+    ReadMe.txt ï¿½ contains important install and other information.
-    UserGuide.pdf – a guide to using the program and the demo code.
+    UserGuide.md ï¿½ a guide to using the program and the demo code.

-  Uninstall sub folder – contains files required by the uninstaller.
+  Uninstall sub folder ï¿½ contains files required by the uninstaller.

 Uninstalling
 --------------------------------------------------------------------------------